 Assistant Professor of English

-Alexandra Valint writes and teaches about Victorian literature, narrative theory, children’s literature, and young adult literature.
+Alexandra Valint writes and teaches about Victorian literature, narrative theory, the gothic, children’s literature, and young adult literature.
 Her current book project, Collaboration and Contestation: The Multiple-Narrator Novel, examines Victorian novels with multiple narrators by authors such as Charles Dickens, Emily Bronte, Wilkie Collins, and Robert Louis Stevenson.
 Her articles have appeared in Children’s Literature Association Quarterly; English Literature in Transition, 1880–1920; and The Blackwell Encyclopedia of Victorian Literature.
 Pieces are forthcoming in Dickens Studies Annual and New Directions in Gothic Children’s Literature.
-Recent conference presentations include papers on Wuthering Heights, the Twilight Saga, Jane Eyre, and Treasure Island.
-Her article “Mischief, Gender, and Empire: Raising Imperial Bachelors and Spinsters in Catherine Sinclair’s Holiday House” was published in Children’s Literature Association Quarterly.
-"Refusing to Parrot: The Child’s Resistance to Adulthood in Treasure Island" is forthcoming in English Literature in Transition, 1880-1920.
-She received her doctorate from the University of Pittsburgh in 2012.
-She also serves as an appointed member of the MLA’s Committee on the Status of Graduate Students in the Profession.
+Recent conference presentations include papers on Wuthering Heights, the Twilight Saga, Jane Eyre, Treasure Island, and The Secret Garden.
+She currently serves as the faculty sponsor of Sigma Tau Delta, the English Honors Society, and on USM’s Graduate Council.
+She regularly teaches in USM’s British Studies Program, a summer program centered in London, England.
+From 2012-2015, she was a member of the Modern Language Association's Committee on the Status of Graduate Students in the Profession.